 The star of this Instant Pot Dry Food dish is the ground provision or root vegetables.
 I love having cassava as the center of attraction.
 Cassava or yuca is my favorite root veggie.
 Typically, it takes at least 30 minutes to boil cassava to the right tenderness but cooking it in the instant pot only takes 8 minutes.
 Instant Pot for the win!
 Seriously why aren't you using your Instant Pot?

-After 8 minutes of pressure cooking the cassava is tender and the coconut milk has the separation of fat and oil that this dish is known for.
-To achieve this on the stove top version, you would have to boil the coconut milk for at least 20 minutes before adding in the cassava, then cook the cassava for another 20 minutes.
-Instant Pot Dry Food is comfort food in a hurry but it tastes exactly like the stove top version.
+After 8 minutes of pressure cooking, the cassava is tender and the coconut milk has the separation of fat and oil that this dish is known for.
+To achieve this on the stovetop version, you would have to boil the coconut milk for at least 20 minutes before adding in the cassava, then cook the cassava for another 20 minutes.

 Different Cooking times for different root veggies: